JoyChristine/Project-rate/README.md

 ## Description

-As a user of the application I should be able to:
+A user can rate a project by clicking on the image to view more details about the proect i.e. description, url As a user of the application I should be able to:

 * Sign up and login
 * Add a project and caption
 * Rate a project once
 * Search for a project
 * Logout